NVIDIA/cccl/README.md

 It is impractical for us to test every combination of compiler, CUDA Toolkit, and operating system that we support.

-If you subscribe to the notion that "You only support what you test", we have adopted a testing strategy that balances the need to test as many configurations as possible with the need to keep our CI times reasonable.
+We have adopted a testing strategy that balances the need to test as many configurations as possible with the need to keep our CI times reasonable.

 For CUDA Toolkit versions, we test against the oldest and the newest version that we support.
 For example, if the latest version of the CUDA Toolkit is 12.3, we test against 11.1 and 12.3.